blacklanternsecurity/filter-qualys-csv/README.md

 # Filter Qualys Scan CSV
-### Cut down on the size of Qualys' scan results by filtering based on severity, keywords, etc.  Written in Python.
+### Cut down on the size of Qualys' scan CSV by filtering based on severity, keywords, etc.  Written in Python.

 ### Features:
 * Filter by keyword(s) or severity